stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 ## business performance | KPIs & OKRs

-Lastly, we recommend turning on “KPIs” to manage KPIs and/or OKRs.
+Lastly, we recommend turning on the “KPIs” page to manage KPIs and/or OKRs.

 KPIs added to an item in the strategy tree, will show under “strategic KPIs”.